hms-dbmi/scw/scw2015/alignment/alignment-markdown-precursor.md

 This repository will remain accessible after the workshop, so you can download the code onto your own machines later.

-Next we will run a small setup script to create the correct environment variables
+Next we will run a small setup script to create the correct environment variables for running the programs we will need on Orchestra

     $ source setup.sh